-Battle Ridge Campground Professional Review and Guide
+Battle Ridge Campground Professional Guide

 "In 1878, near the site of this campground, a battle between American Indians and cowboys over horses ended the life of one cowboy.
 Consequently, the skirmish provided the name for Battle Ridge Pass and the campground, both of which could easily be named today for peace and beauty—or wildﬂowers.